StellAIverse/stellAIverse-frontend/README.md

-# stellAIverse-frontend
+# AIverse-frontend

 ## Overview

-**stellAIverse** is a beautiful, immersive web application that transforms how you create and interact with AI agents.
+**AIverse** is a beautiful, immersive web application that transforms how you create and interact with AI agents.
 Built with Next.js and Tailwind CSS, it features a stunning cosmic interface with a galaxy-style marketplace where you can browse, create, and deploy intelligent AI agents.
 Whether you're building custom agents to automate tasks, exploring community-created agents, or learning best practices in agent development, stellAIverse provides an intuitive platform with a visual experience that feels like exploring the stars.

 The platform combines a powerful **agent creation wizard** (describe behavior → auto-generate basic contract + metadata), an interactive **chat interface** for agent interaction, a **portfolio dashboard** with performance stats, and an **educational mode** with tutorials on building smarter agents—all wrapped in a captivating cosmic UI theme with dark space backgrounds, glowing nebulae, and animated star constellations.